-When health troubles strike, the first thing that looms like a big black cloud of over everyone’s head is the financing.
+When health troubles strike, the first thing that looms over like a big black cloud of over everyone’s head is the financing.
 It gets even worse when your surgery is not covered within your medical insurance.
 So, how do you go about financing your surgery bills?
 While many opt for going with the spending through a personal loan or a credit card, there is a better alternative like a medical loan, which can get you covered at a time like this.

 How do Medical loans work?